hajicj/MUSCIMarker/doc/source/tutorial.rst

 Welcome to the MUSCIMarker tutorial!
 Here, you will learn how to use MUSCIMarker to annotate symbols in a musical score.

-.. note:: The app is in its alpha stage.
+.. .. note:: The app is in its alpha stage.
 There are inconveniencies,
               bugs, weird behavior, etc. -- we'd be happy if you report these to |contact_email|.

 .. note::

-    The interface in the screenshots is a little outdated (back to v0.9), but all the interface elements that the tutorial mentions are still available and in the same space.
+    The interface in some screenshots is a little outdated (back to v0.9), but all the interface elements that the tutorial mentions are still available and in the same space.